Your child struggles with reading. Maybe

 First, dyslexia is very common.
 Second, kids who have it are just as smart as other kids.
 And third, there are proven methods for teaching kids with dyslexia to read and improve skills.
 Here are steps to take if you’re concerned your child has dyslexia.

-1. Learn the signs of dyslexia—and the myths.
+1. Learn the signs of dyslexia — and the myths.

-Watch for what happens when your child reads, and take notes on what you see.
-You may be able to pick up patterns.
+.
 For example, are certain words harder for your child to sound out than others?
 The more you notice, the more information you have to share with others.

 3. Find out what the teacher is seeing.